tomash1234/lane-merge-sim/README.md

 # Lane Merging Simulator

-A simple 3D lane merging simulator.
-After several near-death experiences while teaching my wife how to merge onto a motorway, I decided to create this simulator to help her learn.
-I aimed to use realistic parameters to mimic real-world car acceleration and braking.
-Keep in mind that the graphics are very simplistic.
+A simple 3D lane-merging simulator.
+After a few near-death experiences while teaching my wife how to merge onto a motorway, I decided to create this simulator to help her practice safely.
+It simulates real-world car acceleration and braking using realistic parameters.

 🎮 **[Try it yourself](https://tomash1234.github.io/lane-merge-sim/)**